Creating a Painted Quilt Top

 Supplies/Materials Fee: Instructor will bring materials and sell them directly to students, a-la-carte style.

-Enrollment limit: 12 (Full, waiting list only)
+Enrollment limit: 12 (one opening)

 Level: All levels